dirigiblelabs/curriculum-2017/DenisDuev/DataStructuresHowTo.md

 	16. From all available table find your table -> mark it -> click **next** to add it to your project -> click **finish**
 	17. Repeat **step 12** and publish your project
 	18. Repeat **steps 13 and 14** -> now the entries appear

+# Exercise 2.
+Google for the term “cloud computing” and find at least 2 good definitions.
+Based on your understanding of them, as well as on your previous knowledge, create and put down your own definition.
+(10 min)
+Cloud computing is a paradigm that shares computer resources( e.g. services—servers, storage, databases, networking, software, analytics and more) over the internet, with minimal management effort, option for scalability, low prizes and high security.